MDMA is the chemical shorthand for the drug 3,4-methylenedioxymethamphetamine. Other names that MDMA goes by include: Molly, Ecstasy, E, X, and Adam.

 - MDMA is both a stimulant and hallucinogen (psychedelic).

 - MDMA has a high potential for abuse and addiction because its withdrawal symptoms can cause people to crave the drug.

 - MDMA withdrawal can last between 1-4 weeks.

 - MDMA withdrawal can be unpredictable because of the unpredictability of what each pill contains.

 - People can detox from home, but it is generally safer to undergo medical detox, whether inpatient or outpatient.

-If you or a loved one needs help overcoming addiction to MDMA, please call The Recovery Village Palm Beach.
+If you or a loved one needs help overcoming addiction to MDMA, please call The Recovery Village Palm Beach at Baptist Health.
 Recovery is possible, and we can put you in touch with programs and services that fit your needs.
 If nothing else, we can answer your questions and help guide you to treatment when you or your loved one are ready.